MurphyPicard/evToEbitda/README.md

 Sites like the Motley Fool and Seeking Alpha are terrific for what they are but offer terrible stock screeners.
-Fidelity offers a plethora of information and an ok Stock screener but you have to have an account there and their screener doesn't offer some more advanced metrics.
+Fidelity offers a plethora of information and an okay Stock screener but you have to have an account there and their screener doesn't offer some more advanced metrics.
-The site GURUfocus offers a terrific screener that does offer the EV/EBITDA ratio but their site costs hundreds to thousands of dollars per year.
+The site GURUfocus offers a terrific screener that does offer the EV/EBITDA ratio and many other related ratios but their site costs hundreds to thousands of dollars per year.

 # The Solution: